willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

     mkdir -p config/secrets

-Add the following lines to your Gemfile and update your gems with "`bundle install`"
+Add Rubber your Gemfile and update your gems with "`bundle install`"

     gem 'rubber'

+If you are pre-compiling assets on the server (the default config), you also need to setup a JavaScript runtime on the server.
+The easiest way to do this is adding therubyracer gem to your Gemfile

+    group :production do
+      gem 'therubyracer', :require => false   # javascript runtime for pre-compiling assets on the server end

 ##Vulcanize the app to setup the necessary files for Rubber.
 We vulcanize each role manually, rather than use an all-in-one generator like "`complete_passenger_mysql`"

-We're using munin instead of collecd+graphite because Rubber doesn't yet support collectd+graphite in a Passenger + Nginx configuration.
+We're using munin instead of collecd+graphite because support for collectd+graphite in a Passenger + Nginx configuration is still in the early stages.
 We minimize the number of munin charts to minimize the impact that munin has on the server, so munin is an adequate solution for now.

     bundle exec rubber vulcanize minimal_passenger_nginx
     bundle exec rubber vulcanize mysql